Renewable energy stores (3) Wave power and tidal barrage power

 Tides are caused by the gravitational

-pull of the moon and sun, and the flow of tides involving huge quantities of
+pull of the moon and sun on water, and the flow of tides involves the

 water, and a rise and fall in height of water of several metres.

 The Earth spins through the maximum

 height of water created by the combined gravitational pull of the Sun

 and moon (but don't forget the Earth and moon pull on the Sun too!).

 two tidal “bulges” every lunar day, producing two high and two low tides

 common way to utilise this tidal movement to generate electricity.

 type of hydroelectric power plant that consists of